Skip to Content

 Tri-color bernedoodle puppy

-Where to find a Mini Bernedoodle?
+Where to find One?

 • Reputable Breeder: Always research and choose a breeder who follows ethical breeding practices.
 They should conduct health screenings, offer a health guarantee, and be transparent about their breeding dogs’ health and living conditions.

 • Rescue Organizations: Occasionally, Mini Bernedoodles end up in rescue organizations or shelters.
 The cost to adopt an adult mini Bernedoodle can range between $250 and $600 depending on the age of the dog and the adoption agency.
-The adoption fees for a young mini bernedoodle puppy may be higher.
+The adoption fees for a young puppy may be higher.

 How long does it take to get a Mini Bernedoodle from a Breeder?